danoseun/mock-premier-league-api/README.md

   - An admin account has already been created to access admin protected endpoints.

-  - Only created eams can be added to a fixture.
+  - Only created teams can be added to a fixture.
 Any attempt to add a team not created will throw an error.

   - The date format to be used to interact with the API is 2019-09-26(YEAR-MONTH-DAY).